requests-cache/requests-cache/docs/advanced_usage.rst

     ['https://httpbin.org/get', 'https://httpbin.org/stream/100']

 If needed, you can get more details on cached responses via ``CachedSession.cache.responses``, which is a dict-like interface to the cache backend.
-See :py:class:`requests.Response` and :py:class:`.CachedResponse` for a full list of attributes available.
+See :py:class:`.CachedResponse` for a full list of attributes available.

 For example, if you wanted to to see all URLs requested with a specific method: